VoxeLibre/VoxeLibre/mods/PLAYER/mcl_playerinfo/README.md

-# PlayerInfo mod for MineClone 2
+# PlayerInfo mod for VoxeLibre

 This is a helper mod for other mod to query the nodes around the player.